ocmod-space/ocmod-contact-button/README.md

 # Contact Button

 ## Description
-**Contact Button** is an OpenCart extension that adds floating button for quick access to dialing, communication by e-mail, Telegram, Viber, WhatsApp.
+The **Contact Button** OpenCart extension allows customers to contact store staff in a few clicks, it adds a floating button to speed dial, email or chat via Telegram, Viber or WhatsApp.
 Compatible with OpenCart 3.x-4.x.
 [Read more...](./module/README.md)

 ## Links